pbatard/rufus/res/uefi/readme.txt

 contains the following data:

 o Secure Boot signed NTFS UEFI drivers, derived from ntfs-3g [1].
-  These drivers are the exact same as the read-only binaries from release 1.8, except for the addition of Microsoft's Secure Boot signature.
+  These drivers are the exact same as the read-only binaries from release 1.9, except for the addition of Microsoft's Secure Boot signature.

-o Non Secure Boot signed exFAT (and ARM NTFS) UEFI drivers from EfiFs [2].
+o Non Secure Boot signed exFAT (and ARM/RISC NTFS) UEFI drivers from EfiFs [2].
   These drivers are the exact same as the binaries from EfiFs release 1.12 but, because they are licensed under GPLv3, cannot be Secure Boot signed.